Ties - Part I, assessment and planning

 endless nursing sessions that don’t satisfy the baby

-fatigue or constantly falling asleep at the while feeding (breast or bottle)
+fatigue or falling asleep while feeding (breast or bottle)

 clicking, gulping, sputtering or choking (breast or bottle)

-reflux-like symptoms (air intake from a poor seal around breast or bottle)
+fussiness, “colic”, and reflux-like symptoms (air intake from a poor seal around breast or bottle, see reflux-related research article below)

 baby refuses bottles